 What you do:

-*Make homemade pie crust recipe you prefer OR take crescent rolls and press evenly into pie plate.
+*Make homemade pie crust recipe you prefer, roll out a store-bought crust OR take crescent rolls and press evenly into pie plate.

 1. Preheat oven to 375.